josivansilva/chess/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;manifest.json<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;robots.txt<br/>

-#Tests
+# Tests
-For the backend unit tests were performed using the Postman application.<br/>
+The backend unit tests were performed using the Postman tool.<br/>
 For the frontend, were performed manual unit tests using the Mozilla Firefox browser.<br/>